 This isn’t really a full science experiment kit, but the materials are all things you probably already have in your kitchen.
 That’s the reason I put this on the list.

-It’s kind of like a kids cookbook, but they explain the cool science-y stuff that happens along the way (in a way that kids understand.)
+It’s kind of like a kids cookbook, but they explain the cool scientific concepts that happens along the way (in a way that kids understand.)
+It explains different chemical reactions between food ingredients, but in a way that doesn’t overwhelm the kids.

 My kids are all doing activities where they get to eat along the way.
 And these kids science projects offer delicious results!